DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/multi-value-and-cascading-parameters.md

 ---
 # Multi-Value and Cascading Parameters

 This document describes how to implement multi-value and cascading parameters.
-Cascading parameters display values that correspond to other parameters'.
+Cascading parameters display values that correspond to other parameters' values.

 ## <a name="multivalue"></a>Multi-Value Parameters
 To assign a collection of values to a parameter, enable its **Multi-Value** property.
 In the **Add New Parameter** dialog, this option corresponds to the **Allow multiple values** checkbox.